Dimension theory and degenerations of de Jonqui\`eres divisors: De Jonqui eres divisors on nodal curves of compact type

-In what follows we construct the space of de Jonquières divisors on families of nodal curves of compact type and endow it once more with the structure of a degeneracy locus.
+In what follows we describe the space of de Jonquières divisors on families of nodal curves of compact type and endow it once more with the structure of a degeneracy locus with the help of the construction of spaces of limit linear series due to Osserman \cite{Osbook}.